 Investors looking to add market exposure through a low volatility ETF like ZLB can do so by opening a discount brokerage account at Questrade and purchasing the ETF through their self-directed platform.
 Even better, if you sign up for Questrade, you’ll get $50 in free trades as a welcome bonus.

 Alternatively, Wealthsimple Trade is Canada’s first and only zero-commission trading platform and investors who are comfortable with a mobile-only platform can open an account there.
 You’ll be able to trade stocks and ETFs for free.
-Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $50 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $250.
+Sign-up today to take advantage of this exclusive offer.

 An annuity is a contract designed to provide you with a guaranteed income stream.
 Typically used during retirement, annuities are sold by an annuity provider, such as a life insurance company.